jpivarski-talks/2021-09-13-star-uproot-awkward-tutorial/README.md

 ## Running everything on your own computer

 This course will not cover installation of the software, but everything can be installed with pip or conda, standard mechanisms for installing Python packages.
 See [requirements.txt](requirements.txt) for a list of package names and versions that are known to work with this notebook.
-(If you plan to use these libraries later on, you'll probably want the latest version of each library.)
+(If you plan to use these libraries later on, you'll probably want the latest version of each library, not the pinned versions.)

 ## Browsing the material online

-The cells of the JupyterLab notebooks are deliberately unevaluated—we will discover their output during the tutorial. <!-- However, if you're coming here after the event and want to look up how we did something, see the [evaluated](FIXME) directory for an evaluated version of the notebook. -->
+The cells of the [tutorial.ipynb](tutorial.ipynb) notebook are deliberately unevaluated—we will discover their output during the tutorial.
+However, if you're coming here after the event and want to look up how we did something, see [tutorial-EVALUATED.ipynb](tutorial-EVALUATED.ipynb) for an evaluated version.

 <!--
 **Here is a [video of the tutorial](FIXME) as it was presented on September 13, 2021.**